opportus/object-mapper/README.md

 -   Dynamically define control flow over data being transferred from source to target
 -   Dynamically define target model based on source model and vice-versa
--   Easily genericize, centralize, optimize, test, and run data mapping
+-   Easily genericize - centralize - optimize - test - execute data mapping
 -   Design efficiently and simplify your system

 This project aims to provide a standard core system to higher level systems